wernerchao/Firebase-Test/README.md

 # firebase_database
-This is a respo for testing Firebase.
+This is a respository for testing Firebase.
 Please do not download this.